 - Add to a shampoo or conditioner to help soothe the scalp

 - Diffuse in your house during the day for a calming effect, or before bedtime for a restful night’s sleep

 Here are a few of our favorite recipes for Lavender Essential Oil.

 - 3 cups of water

-In a large bowl add 3 cups of water and 5-10 drops of Lavender Greece.
-Cover towel with mixture, then wring out excess.
-Place in freezer, and use when you need instant relief from a hard workout, or a long day in the sun.Soothing Soak
+In a large bowl add 3 cups of water and 5-10 drops of Lavender.
+Dip your towel into the bowl until it is damp with the mixture, then wring out excess water.
+Place your towel in freezer and use it when you need instant relief from a hard workout or long day in the sun.Soothing Soak

 IS LAVENDER ESSENTIAL OIL SAFE?

 Yes.
-Lavender Essential Oils are generally non-irritating and non-sensitizing.
+Lavender Essential Oil is generally non-irritating and non-sensitizing.
 For safety, use with a carrier oil for topical application.
 (Click here for dilution rates.)
 As with all our oils, keep out of the reach of children.
 Check with a healthcare professional if you're nursing, pregnant, or have a medical condition.
 Always use our oils externally.